Introduction to Horse-Friendly Vacation Spots

 3. Middleburg, Virginia

 Often referred to as the "Nation's Horse and Hunt Capital," Middleburg is a picturesque town surrounded by rolling hills and horse farms.
-Visitors can enjoy trail rides, fox hunting, polo matches, and the National Sporting Library & Museum, which showcases equestrian art and literature.
+Visitors can enjoy trail rides, fox hunting, and polo matches, as well as visit the National Sporting Library & Museum, which showcases equestrian art and literature.

 4. Wickenburg, Arizona